Blady-Com/gnoga/docs/learn_ada.md

 # Getting Started with Ada
 ## An Ada quick start guide for programmers

+(c) 2014 David Botton
+    Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+    with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+    A copy of the license is included in the section entitled "GNU Free Documentation License".

 The goal of this guide is not to teach programming, nor to teach everything about the Ada language, but to be a quick and simple guide to those familiar with programming concepts and other languages to quickly start writing or modifying Ada applications.
-Ada is so simple at its root that most can get rolling in hours and become even be working with the higher level concurrency facilities within days.
+Ada is so simple at its root that most can get rolling in hours and even be working with the higher level concurrency facilities.

+* * *

-## Table of Contents
+### Table of Contents
    * Introduction
       - Reliability Readability Efficiency
       - ISO Standard